skjdghsdjgsdj/noisy-gif-player/README.md

 There are two ways to load a GIF and WAV.

 The fastest way for a lot of GIFs and WAVs is directly via the SD card.
 Consider this option when you first build the project.
-Once you've build the project, it can be a pain to take it apart to get the SD card out.
+Once you've built the project, it can be a pain to take it apart to get the SD card out.

 The more convenient way is by a USB cable, but transfer speeds are much slower than using the SD card directly: